CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Vanilla/Events/Events/PlayerCrafted.md

 # PlayerCrafted

 The PlayerCrafted Event is fired whenever a player crafts something.
-Which to be more precise, the player takes out the result, not changing smth. in the grid.
+Which to be more precise, the player takes out the result, not changing something in the grid.

 ## Event Class
 You will need to cast the event in the function header as this class: